tnedu/accountability/modeling/school-grading/documentation.md

 ### Targeted Support Schools

-Identify targeted support schools are 5 percent of schools with the lowest subgroup averages for each of BHN, ED, SWD, and EL subgroups.
+Targeted support schools are 5 percent of schools with the lowest subgroup averages for each of BHN, ED, SWD, and EL subgroups.
 No corrections are made for overlap.

 ### Final Grade